 Make more social connections during your day

 When we read aloud or listen to reading, we use very different brain circuits than when we read silently to ourselves.
 Brain exercise: Read aloud with your partner or a friend, alternating roles of reader and listener.
 It may be slow to get through a book, but as a bonus you’ll spend quality time together.
-(Learn more about why your brain needs you to read every day.)

 Eat unfamiliar foods

 Your olfactory system can distinguish millions of odors by activating unique combinations of receptors in your nose.
 There’s a direct link to the emotional center of your brain, so new odors may evoke unexpected feelings and associations.
 Brain exercise: Choose a cuisine unfamiliar to you, and browse the variety of novel vegetables, seasonings, and packaged goods.
-Ask storekeepers how to prepare some of the more unfamiliar items.
-Check out these other 5 everyday things that are making you smarter.